KARAN-D05/Gate-Level-Perceptron/README.md

 # 🔍 Gate Level Perceptron
 - This project explores pattern recognition at logic-gate level.

-- It began as an attempt to build **`perceptron-like system`** for recognizing patterns, but early versions evolved into a strictly logical pattern relation anlyzer using strict boolean logic.
+- It began as an attempt to build **`perceptron-like system`** for recognizing patterns, but early versions evolved into a strictly logical pattern relation analyzer using strict boolean logic.

 - Subsequent versions transitioned from rigid equivalence checks to popcount-based scoring and threshold decisions, moving the architecture toward a true perceptron and, eventually self learning behaviour.